Old State House in Little Rock

 “I’ve never been to Arkansas.
 Where should I go?”
 “What is a ‘must-see’ attraction?”
 “What should I not miss on my trip to Arkansas?“ “I’ve been to Arkansas before but I want to find other interesting places to visit [in the state].”

 These are questions and comments we receive frequently.
-A good way to begin any response is “It all depends on what you’re looking for” because the regions of Arkansas have a large variety of attractions, and destinations, not to mention our gorgeous outdoors.
-We’ve got enough “stuff” to keep you busy and happy for quite some time.
+A good way to begin any response is “It all depends on what you’re looking for.”
+You can stay in a mountain cabin with lots of privacy or a cozy B&B, fish or hike, go for a spa or shopping day, enjoy local music or cuisine.
+The regions of Arkansas have a large variety of attractions, and destinations, not to mention our gorgeous outdoors.
+We’ve got enough “stuff” to keep you busy and happy for quite some time, and on any budget.

 Two of the most popular places to go on vacation in Arkansas are Hot Springs and Eureka Springs.
 Both are mountain towns with their origins founded in natural springs, and both offer great spa vacations for couples.
-Hot Springs is home to the first federal preserve set aside by the U.S. government, predating Yellowstone by some 40 years: Hot Springs National Park.
+Hot Springs is home to the first federal preserve set aside by the U.S. government to protect the thermal waters, predating Yellowstone by some 40 years: Hot Springs National Park.
 Eureka Springs, nestled in the Ozark Mountains, is one of Arkansas’s most interesting places to visit and one of the most eclectic communities in the entire country.
+The quirky town was built around its cold, believed to be medicinal, springs.

 The Arkansas Delta, which covers all of eastern Arkansas, is one surprise after another from the rolling hills of Crowley’s Ridge to state parks such as Village Creek, Crowley’s Ridge, Mississippi River and Louisiana Purchase Monument.
 Take in the Blues heritage of Helena-West Helena and the literary legacy of Hemingway at Piggott, to a living interpretation of plantation life at Lakeport.
 The world’s largest oxbow lake in Lake Chicot, and Arkansas Post National Memorial, one of the oldest settlements in the country dating to 1686, also call the Delta home.